nikitaved/PyTorch_for_Scientists/README.md

 # PyTorch for Scientists
-A presentation/notebook that expresses my view on things making PyTorch efficient that targets researchers in AI and other domains.
+A presentation/notebook that expresses my view on things to make PyTorch efficient that targets researchers in AI and other domains.

 It is Work In Progress [WIP], and I plan on expanding it.